michael105/rinit/README.md

 (Now, the kernel needs about x seconds to initialize here)

 Ok.
-Mdularizing the kernel, and loading all modules in parallel saves a lot of time.
+Modularizing the kernel, and loading all modules in parallel saves a lot of time.